 Replacing your vehicle’s windshield isn’t just about fixing a crack or chip—it’s about restoring safety, functionality, and value.
 One of the most important decisions you’ll face during this process is choosing the right type of replacement glass.
 Original Equipment Manufacturer (OEM) glass continues to be the top recommendation among auto glass professionals and vehicle manufacturers alike.
-In this post, we’ll dive into why OEM glass is still the gold standard in 2025, what sets it apart, and what to consider if you’re weighing other options.
+But OEM glass usually costs more, and that raises a fair question: is it actually worth the extra money?
+Here’s what sets it apart, when it’s worth paying for, and what your other options look like.

 Whether you’re driving a brand-new SUV or an older sedan, and especially if you’re seeking a windshield replacement in Burlington, knowing the difference can make all the difference.